LVPlayground/playground/javascript/features/games_deathmatch/README.md

 Setting             | Description
 --------------------|--------------
 `Lag compensation`  | Whether lag compensation should be enabled.
-Defaults to the option's value.
+`Map markers`       | Whether map markers should be enabled for participants.

 [1]: ../games#options-when-registering-a-game